elisaj1317/61040-team-portfolio/_posts/2022-11-18-conceptual-design.md

 **State** :

-- item: Listing -\> one Food // Food Item being posted for exchange/sale
+- item: Listing -\> one Item // Item being posted for exchange/sale
-- price: Listing -\> lone price // Price for food item being posted
+- price: Listing -\> lone price // Price for item being posted
 - listings: User -\> set Listing // All listings by a user

 **Actions** :

-- User creates a listing for food u with optional price p
+- User creates a listing for item u with optional price p
   - If u has an expiration date that has not passed, then a listing is created with item u and price p (if given)
   - The listing is added to user's set of listings
 - User deletes a listing u